 Hamachi is a rich fish that's great eaten in small, nigiri- or sashimi-size bites on its own.
 In a slightly larger-format dish, like poke, it needs some bright, crunchy counterparts to balance out its richness and prevent palate fatigue.
 Diced cucumbers, chilies, and avocado are a good start, but the real key here is thin strips of lemon zest.
 Some good extra-virgin olive oil in place of the traditional sesame oil also gives the dish a lighter flavor.

-- 1 Thai bird or serrano chili, thinly sliced
+1 Thai bird or serrano chile, thinly sliced

 Combine hamachi, onion, scallion, cucumber, avocado, chili, lemon zest, sesame seeds, soy sauce, and olive oil in a medium bowl.
 Season with a small pinch of kosher salt and gently fold to combine.
 Taste and adjust with more soy sauce, olive oil, or salt as desired.
 Let stand 5 minutes at room temperature, then serve on its own or on top of steamed rice.

 |Servings: 4 to 6|